thomthom/rubocop-custom/README.md

 # RuboCop Custom

-This is entirely derivative of [rubocop-rspec](https://github.com/nevir/rubocop-rspec), the primary difference is it's designed to let you host your Cops inside your project rather than in someone's Gem.
+Let's say you work on a few projects and they all have different style preferences.
+What do you do if those particulars fall outside of those covered by the excellent RuboCop gem?

+Extend it, per project, with custom cops.

 ## Installation

-In your `Gemfile` (or perhaps in a custom group)
+In your `Gemfile` (perhaps in a custom group)

 ```
-gem 'rubocop-custom'
+gem 'rubocop-custom', require: false
 ```

 And modify your `.rubocop.yml`.